hasenj/go-vbolt/README.md

     vbolt.ReadSlice(tx, B_Bucket, bIds, &bList)
     ```

-## Modelling many to many relationships
+## Modeling many to many relationships

 For many to many relationships, both A and B refer to each other without limit,
 however, usually one of them will have fewer references than the other.
 For